iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/Accelerated PPM Method.md

 ### **Intro**

 This writing will follow some of the mathematics in Osman Guller's writings, on his way of accelerating the Proximal point method using Nesterov Acceleration sequence.
-We will follow the paper faithfully with method of Nesterov Estimating sequence.
+We will follow the paper faithfully with method of Nesterov's Estimating sequence.